remarkablegames/remarkablegames.github.io/_posts/2022/2022-01-30-inversion.md

 We ended up pivoting on a better idea where both players just collide in the same level in order to win.

-The game was bootstapped from the [phaser-platformer](https://github.com/remarkablegames/phaser-platformer) template.
+The game was bootstrapped from [phaser-platformer](https://github.com/remarkablegames/phaser-platformer).
 We used [Phaser](https://phaser.io/) as the game engine and [Tiled](https://www.mapeditor.org/) as the map editor.

 The code can be found on [GitHub](https://github.com/remarkablegames/inversion).